 JAR’s 22.76-carat, elongated oval-cut diamond ring is an exceptional example.
 The mount is complicated, but has a lightness to it, highlighting the diamond while maintaining a presence of its own.

 The imperial topaz earrings are another example of JAR’s skill at blending colours and gemstones.
 Each pendant is set with an elongated oval-cut imperial topaz enhanced by rubies and diamonds — an unusual combination of red, orange and white not typically found in jewellery.
 Barkin famously wore these earrings on the night of the Academy Awards in 2005.

-In 2011, Christie’s offered the Collection of Elizabeth Taylor for sale.
-It remains the most valuable single-owner jewellery collection in auction history.
+In 2011, Christie’s offered the Collection of Elizabeth Taylor, which remains one of the most valuable single-owner jewellery collections in auction history.